To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Results Discussion

 \subsection{Participant-Specific Analysis}

-We discussed the overall participants' preferences and performance.
-The main goal of the proposed framework, however, is to track changes in participants' performance and preferences.
-To evaluate the framework's online adaptation and planning ability, we discuss the results for some specific participants.
+We reviewed participants' overall preferences and performance, but another goal of the framework is to track changes in these over time.
+To assess its online adaptation and planning ability, we focus on specific participants' results.